AnnaGolubeva/physicsml.github.io/develop/content/Articles/tensor_networks.md

 considered grayscale image data of handwritten digits (the MNIST data set).
 Taking an ad-hoc local feature map which maps grayscale pixels into two-component vectors mimicking S=1/2 spins, we trained a model to distinguish the digits 0,1,2,...,9.
-We approximated the weight tensor @@W@@ as an MPS and optimized it by minimizing a squared-error cost function.
+We approximated the weight tensor $W$ as an MPS and optimized it by minimizing a squared-error cost function.
 The results were surprisingly good: for a very modest size of 100 by 100 matrices in the MPS, we obtained over 99% classification accuracy on the training and test data sets.
 The experiments of [Novikov,2016][18] considered another